JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-4.md

    + Enhanced Open - Unlike the open mode of WPA2, enhanced open provides security through encryption.
 Used for guest accounts.
    + SAE - Simultaneous Authentication of Equals.
 Its like PSK mode of WPA2, but more secure.
    + Enterprise - Pretty much the same as WPA2.
+#### WPA does not use TLS.
 # Authentication Protocols
+#### 802.1X servers use the EAP protocols listed below.
 * EAP - Extensible Authentication Protocol.
 Has many variations:
    + PMK - Pairwise Master Key
    + PTK - Pairwise Transient Key
    + PEAP - Requires certificates on servers but not clients.
+Uses TLS, but its not EAP-TLS.
+Confusion attack.
    + EAP-FAST - Supports PAC instead of certificates.
    + EAP-TLS - Requires certificated on servers AND clients.
+MOST secure version of EAP.
    + EAP-TTLS - Requires certificates on servers but not clients.
 #### EAP-FAST supports PAC (Protected Access Credentials) instead of certificates.
 PEAP and EAP-TTLS requires certificates on the servers but not the clients.
 EAP-TLS requires certificates on the server and clients.
 * RADIUS Federation -